calebscode/simple-chrome-extension/README.md

 - To run the Vanilla version, just choose the folder `simple-chrome-extension-vanilla`.
 - Go to [example.com](example.com) or any other site to test functionality.

+## How to extend this example

+### Vanilla Example
+Just add more script functionality using JS and display it using HTML, linking the two with a `<script>` tag.
+Save and press refresh on the Chrome Extensions page to test your new functionality.

+### React Example
+Add functionality using your vast knowledge of TS and React (add more state, manipulate the DOM, etc).
+Once you have something you want to test, save and run `npm run build` and then refresh the extension.
+Once again, the `dist` folder is the one that Chrome reads, so just saving will not update anything.
+You have to rebuild it.

 ## References

 - [YouTube Tutorial from Learn to Code](https://www.youtube.com/watch?v=GGi7Brsf7js)